South Kesteven Community Fund

 South Kesteven Community Fund provides grants of up to £10,000 for community initiatives and up to £5,000 for community events.

-South Kesteven District Council has established the fund and asked Lincolnshire Community and Voluntary Service (LCVS) to help ensure the money gets to where it is needed.
+South Kesteven District Council established the fund and asked Lincolnshire Community and Voluntary Service (LCVS) to help ensure the money gets to where it is needed.

-Grants are available for groups and organisations who are involved in community projects and events that benefit residents and communities in the district to cover a one-off cost.
+Grants are available for groups and organisations who are involved in community projects and events that benefit residents and communities in the district to cover a one-off (capital) cost.
 Examples of potentially successful applications could include repairs to a community building, a new community festival, improvements to a recreation area, start-up costs for a scheme that will generate an ongoing revenue stream for the community such as a community owned cafe – the list goes on.